ClementGib/JavaCours/lambda/FileFilter/FileFilter.md

 - *What is a lambda expression ?*

 Before answering this question, we need to know what is a `anonymous class`.
-A `anonymous class` is a way to declare a new class without giving it a name and create an instance at the same time.
+An `anonymous class` is a way to declare a new class without giving it a name and create an instance at the same time.

 ```java
     abstract class Person {